Adriano Zumbo: Zumbo

 Zumbo is an Australian observational documentary television series following patissier Adriano Zumbo at his Balmain, Sydney kitchen business.

 The series premiered on 10 February 2011 and ran for 6 episodes.
 It screened on SBS One Thursdays at 7:30pm.

 Adrianos signature dish is the macaron, and the first episode featured the lead up to 'Macaron Day', as the kitchen pumps out close to 30,000 multicoloured macarons.
 Episode 2 focused on the preparation of Adriano's new 'Summer Collection,' a range of new creations presented at a runway show.
 Episode 3 featured Adriano returning to his hometown, Coonamble, to help cater for one of the biggest events of the year – his father's 70th birthday.

 Personal life

 In 2017, Zumbo and My Kitchen Rules contestant Nelly Riggio began dating.
-On May 6, just 12 months after he proposed, the couple married.
+On 6 May, 12 months after he proposed, the couple married.
+Adriano and Nelly were expecting their first child in November 2023.